likicv/usysml-test-cases/test_cases.md

 ## Rules/constraints

+As per KerML 7.1.2.3:

-KerML 7.1.2.3: "A single-line note includes all the text from the initial characters '//' up to the next line terminator or the end of the input text (whichever comes first)."
+>"A single-line note includes all the text from the initial
+>characters '//' up to the next line terminator or the end
+>of the input text (whichever comes first)."

 # Test Case 03-001: `attribute def` example use